alexmelekhin/bevplace_python/docs/cli_index_build.md

 - **--ext**: File extension type.
 Auto-detected if omitted (pcd and bin files discovered).
 - **--poses**: Optional poses file (CSV, JSONL, or JSON).
 See “Pose file formats”.
 - **--pca-dim**: PCA target dimension (set to 0 or omit to disable).
 Default: 512.
+- **--pca-dim**: PCA target dimension (set to 0 or omit to disable).
+Default: 0 (disabled).
 - **--device**: Device for feature extraction.
 Default: auto (cuda if available).
 - **--D**, **--g**: BEV generation parameters (half-size in meters, grid size in meters).
 - **--store-locals**: Also store per-item REM local feature maps (float32) to speed up pose estimation later.
+- **--weights**: Load model weights from a checkpoint path (overrides default official weights URL).
+- **--no-init-from-data**: If weights are unavailable, do not attempt any data-based initialization; proceed with random NetVLAD.
 - **-q**, **--quiet**: Suppress progress output.

 ## Inputs